Home Blog Advice Should I Play High School or Club Soccer?

 Can You Play Club and High School Soccer at the Same Time?

-The short answer is not really.
-Some soccer clubs won’t allow their players to play high school soccer because it takes away from the commitment.
 This is also true on the other side…high school coaches don’t want their players to miss practices because they prioritize their club commitments.

 Even more important, youth leagues like MLS NEXT do not allow players to play for their high school and their league unless there is a signed waiver.

-Without knowing which club, league and high school you attend, it’s difficult to provide a straight answer.
+Without knowing which club, league, and high school you attend, it’s difficult to provide a straight answer.

 The best thing you can do as a player or parent is to look into the rules and possible exemptions of the club and high school.
 But, be cautious…sometimes they don’t play nice with each other.